Winifred Atwell: Life in the UK

 Atwell's husband, former stage comedian Lew Levisohn, was vital in shaping her career as a variety star.
-The two had met in 1946, and married soon after.
-They were inseparable up to Levisohn's death in Hong Kong in December 1977; they had no children.
-He had cannily made the choice, for stage purposes, of her playing first a concert grand, then a beaten-up old upright piano.
-The latter was purchased from a Battersea junk shop for 50 shillings.
-This became famous as "my other piano".
-It would later feature all over the world, from Las Vegas to the Sydney Opera House, travelling over half a million miles by air throughout Atwell's concert career.
-While contributing to a posthumous BBC radio appreciation of Atwell's career, Richard Stilgoe revealed that he was now the owner of the famous "other piano".
+The two had met in 1946, and married soon afterward.
+They were inseparable up to Levisohn's death in Hong Kong in December 1977.
+They had no children.
+He had cannily made the choice, for stage purposes, of her playing first a concert grand, then the old upright piano from Battersea.
+This old piano became famous as "my other piano", and would later feature all over the world, from Las Vegas to the Sydney Opera House, travelling over half a million miles by air throughout Atwell's concert career.
+While contributing to a posthumous BBC Radio appreciation of Atwell's career, Richard Stilgoe revealed that he had become the owner of the famous "other piano".

 When Atwell first came to Britain, she initially earned only a few pounds a week.
-By the mid-1950s, this had shot up to over $10,000.
+By the mid-1950s, that had shot up to over $10,000.
 By 1952, her popularity had spread internationally.
-Her hands were insured with Lloyd's of London for £40,000 (the policy stipulating that she was never to wash dishes).
+Her hands were insured with Lloyd's of London for £40,000, the policy stipulating that she was never to wash dishes.
 She signed a record contract with Decca, and her sales were soon 30,000 discs a week.
-She was by far the biggest selling pianist of her time.
-Her 1954 hit "Let's Have Another Party" was the first piano instrumental to reach number one in the UK Singles Chart.
+She was by far the biggest-selling pianist of her time.
+Her 1954 hit, "Let's Have Another Party", was the first piano instrumental to reach number one in the UK Singles Chart.

 She is the only holder of two gold and two silver discs for piano music in Britain, and was the first black artist in the UK to sell a million records.
 Millions of copies of her sheet music were sold, and she went on to record her best-known hits, including "Let's Have a Party", "Flirtation Waltz", "The Poor People of Paris" (which reached number one in the UK Singles Chart in 1956), "Britannia Rag" and "Jubilee Rag".
 Her signature "Black and White Rag" became famous again in the 1970s as the theme of the BBC snooker programme Pot Black, which also enjoyed great popularity in Australia when screened on the ABC network.
-It was during this period that she discovered Matt Monro and persuaded Decca to sign him.
+It was during that period that she discovered Matt Monro and persuaded Decca to sign him.